dropwizard/dropwizard/docs/source/manual/configuration.rst

 ============================== =======================  ====================================================================================================
 Name                           Default                  Description
 ============================== =======================  ====================================================================================================
 name                           (none)                   The name of this health check.
 This must be unique, and match the name of the check registered in code.
-(On the applications ``HealthCheckRegistry``) type                           ready                    The type of this health check.
+(On the application's ``HealthCheckRegistry``) type                           ready                    The type of this health check.
 This is either ``alive`` or ``ready``.
 See the :ref:`application status section <man-core-health-status>` for more details. critical                       false                    Flag indicating whether this dependency is critical to determine the health of the application.
 If ``true`` and this dependency is unhealthy, the application will also be marked as unhealthy. initialState                   true                     Flag indicating the initial state to use for this health check.
 A value of ``true`` indicates an initial state of healthy while a value of ``false`` indicates an initial state of unhealthy.